-Tasked to develop sales department into a strong, sales orientated team with incentive plans for individuals and teams, as well as promoting a proactive sales force engagement for sales divisions across all regions amounting to 1500 employees in total
+Tasked to develop the sales department into a strong, sales-orientated team with incentive plans for individuals and teams, as well as promoting a proactive sales force engagement for sales divisions across all regions amounting to 1500 employees in total

-- Responsible for good practice drive in the company, helping line managers to implement company’s goals for good practice and self development
+- Responsible for good practice drive in the company, helping line managers to implement the company’s goals for good practice and self-development

 - Nominated to be part of TAP (talent acceleration program) for employees across international affiliates

 - Listed as one of the top 3 participants in the TAP program with a special mention of managerial competencies

 (February 2014 – November 2016)